Please tell us about yourself

 Chrissy Jilek: Like every kid, I grew up loving candy and sweet foods, but I never really thought about how they were made or where they came from.
 I never could have imagined this would be my future and I‘d be the one making the candy when I grew up.

 In high school, I really liked chemistry, math and science, but I wasn‘t really sure what careers I could go into with that sort of background.
-But my brother-in-law, who was my sister‘s boyfriend at the time, was at the University of Wisconsin, Madison, and discovered the food science program there.
+But my brother-in-law was at the University of Wisconsin, Madison, and discovered the food science program there.
 He knew I liked science and food a lot and thought it would be an interesting opportunity for me to check out.

 When I looked into it, I couldn‘t believe it was a real career and that I might actually be able to make food for a living.
 I knew it was what I wanted to do.
 That‘s how I wound up in the University of Wisconsin, Madison‘s food science program.
 I got a lot of hands-on experience working in the food application lab and doing product development projects.
 We worked with food every day, eating food in basically every class.
 For a foodie like me, it was an awesome college experience.

 My advisor there introduced me to an internship at Wrigley, so while I was in my undergrad I spent two summers at Wrigley working in the R&D, or the research and development program.
 Luckily for me, I landed a full-time job at Wrigley working in R&D.